pbrod/4PlayerChess/README.md

     ```
     pip3 install pyqt5
     ```
-4. Navigate to the `/4PlayerChess` directory and run the main file:
+4. Navigate to the `/4PlayerChess` directory and install four-player chess:
     ```
     cd path/to/directory
-    python3 4pc.py
+    python3 setup.py install
+    ```
+5. Start the four-player chess:
+    ```
+    4pc
     ```

 #### Windows
 Open Command Prompt (open Windows menu and search "command") to enter the commands at the following steps.